shayandaneshvar/braTS-2020/README.md

 - wrote data loader and dataset
 - wrote and debug 3DUNet
-- TODO: add dic or focal loss or both, and train (shayan)
+- TODO: add dice or focal loss or both, and train (shayan)
+- Going with BCEwithLogit to see how it works

 ## Metrics
 - Dice Coefficient
--
+- Accuracy
 - ...